-Basically, you're considered a bit of a unicorn.
+You're considered a bit of a unicorn.

-Most Medical Administrative Assistants aren’t required to have a certification, but if you do get certified, it makes you stand out as unique among other medical assistant applicants.
+Most Medical Administrative Assistants aren’t required to have a certification, but if you do get certified, it makes you stand out as unique among other medical administrative assistant applicants.

 It proves you’re dedicated to learning as much as you can about the field.
 As a CMAA, you’ll have a firm grasp from your training of what it takes to coordinate running a healthcare office smoothly.

 According to the Bureau of Labor Statistics (BLS), the medical assisting field is seeing huge growth — 29% between 2016 to 2026.
-Since the field is rapidly growing, more experienced and well-trained medical assistants can snag jobs faster.
+Since the field is rapidly growing, more experienced and well-trained medical administrative assistants can snag jobs faster.